-(7) A Municipal Planning Tribunal may not approve a land development or land use application subject to a condition that approval in terms of other legislation is required.
+(7) A Municipal Planning Tribunal or Land Development Officer must not approve a land development or land use application subject to a condition that approval in terms of other legislation is required.

 (8) Conditions which require a standard to be met must specifically refer to an approved or published standard.